 Time- 20 Minutes (Per Team)

-Dig up a fact is another great way to educate your employees about some lesser-known but interesting facts.
+Dig up a fact is another great way to educate your employees about some lesser-known but exciting facts.
 These facts can be about anything like a region, a person of importance, corporation, or profession.

 For doing this activity, you can ask your teams to decide on an area and then dig up some amazing less known facts about it.
-You can further spice it up by asking your teams to prepare a short presentation on it and present it to their colleagues.
+You can further spice it up by asking your teams to prepare a short presentation and present it to their colleagues.

-It is a perfect virtual team building activity as it brings everyone together to deliver one common thing.
+It is a perfect virtual team-building activity as it brings everyone together to deliver one common thing.
 With this, your employees will not only come to know some new facts, but it’ll also promote better camaraderie and enhance their ability to function as a team with everyone having different roles to play.